 Tor Compatibility (Onion Over VPN)

-Generally speaking, Tor is better used in standalone mode with complex bridge setups to avoid any tracking.
+Generally speaking, Tor is better used in standalone mode with complex bridge setups to avoid tracking.
 However, with NordVPN, we have an interesting case of Onion Over VPN worth examining.
 Onion Over VPN dedicated servers allow you to connect to the Onion network without using the Tor browser.
-Let's call this an ease of use feature.
+Let’s call this an ease-of-use feature.

-Whether you pick any of these two options highly depends on your security model.
+Whether you pick these two options highly depends on your security model.
 Using Onion over VPN does not necessarily provide a better layer of protection.
-However, personally, I am thrilled with Onion Over VPN during my VPN evaluations.
+However, I am thrilled with Onion Over VPN during my VPN evaluations.
 Keep in mind that purists will advise against it, though.